Hawaii Kai Retirement Community Phase I and II - Kai Hawaii

 Hawaii Kai Retirement Community Phase I And Ii - Assisted Living & Care Services:

-Hawaii Kai Retirement Community Phase I And Ii provides help with multiple supportive services for daily living activities such as:
+Hawaii Kai Retirement Community Phase I And Ii assists seniors with multiple supportive services for everyday tasks including:

 - Memory care